 Appeals may only be made on the basis of the grounds specified in the relevant Rule.
-The Rules require that supporting submissions address each ground of appeal and include any relevant supporting documentation, which in the case of an appeal under Rule 56 must include evidence that the informal result query stage has been completed.
+The Rules require that supporting submissions address each ground of appeal and include any relevant supporting documentation, which in the case of an appeal under Rule 8.1 must include evidence that the informal result query stage has been completed.
 This will normally be demonstrated by the inclusion of a copy of the email from the Academic staff member referred to in Rule 8.1 and in point 1 above..

 Once accepted, students will receive a receipt number for an appeal which can subsequently be referred to for information about the status of the appeal.

 Students attending an informal discussion of their results before deciding whether or not to submit an appeal or when attending a meeting with the Student Appeals Committee are entitled to be accompanied by another person, other than a legal practitioner (Rules 8.1.2 and 8.3.9).
 As a courtesy and to assist with meeting arrangements students who are to be supported in this way are asked to inform the staff member conducting or arranging the relevant meeting prior to that event.

 Students will be provided with written confirmation of decisions and the reasons for those decisions.
 Notification of decisions and reasons will normally be sent to the student’s ECU email address within 15 business days from the date the appeal was lodged.

-Provisional re-enrolment may be permitted pending the finalisation of an appeal against suspension or exclusion.
-An application for provisional enrolments must be made at the time of the submission of the appeal under Rule 57.
+Provisional re-enrolment may be permitted pending the finalisation of an appeal against exclusion.
+An application for provisional enrolment must be made at the time of the submission of the appeal under Rule 8.2 and 8.3.